anchvo/pp3-pressure-watch/TESTING.md

 ## Python Validation

-The Python code was run through the [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/#) and returned no errors.
+The Python code was passed through the [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/#) and returned no errors.

 ![Pressure Watch CI Python Linter](assets/screenshots/pressure-watch-ci-python-linter.png)

+## HTML Validation

+The HTML code for the 404.html error page was passed through the [W3C validator](https://validator.w3.org/) and returned no errors.